 Contentful is a headless Content Management System (CMS) that allows business users/ content authors to create, manage and distribute/deliver content to any platform/channel such as websites, mobile apps, or any connected device that displays content.

 Understanding of Content Delivery to Mobile Apps and Ecomm Channel.

-Any other important area covered as part of KT-----------
+Keurig.com and Keuring.ca Sites consume non-commerce content such as articles, recipes from Contentful

+Mobile Apps consume non-commerce content such as articles, recipes from Contentful

+Keurig.ca has multi-linguals with English and Canadian French with Fallback as English

+Content is consumed by channels using Content delivery APIs

+Understanding of Integration for hero lids & pod file data ingestion and Integration with IoT cloud for appliance capability file.

 Application Functional Overview